6r17/madtypes/README.md

 | Correct instantiation      | 0.000 | 0.000 | 0.000  | 0.000 (-17.7x) | 0.000 (-10.1x) | 0.000 (-12.4x) |

-:warning:
-- MadType instanciation is much slower than pure Python.
+- :warning: MadType instanciation is much slower than pure Python.
-- Manually adding type-check inside a class is more effective than using MadType
+- :warning: Manually adding type-check inside a class is more effective than using MadType

 **MadType is appropriate to apply when** :
-- The schema has to be communicated with the team
 - The described data is a business related element
 - You are using MadType to assert valid data
 - You are debugging
 - The instantiation occurs rarely
+- The schema has to be communicated with the team

 - ### json-schema